Zhichen6/zhichen6.github.io/_pages/about.md

 I am a PhD candidate in Civil Engineering (Next Generation Transportation) at the University of Michigan, advised by [Prof.Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/), with a master in Industrial and Operation Engineering.
-My research focuses on bring together machine learning theory, game theory, and optimization to transforming game-theoretical modeling and decision-making in transportation systems.
+My research focuses on bringing together machine learning theory, game theory, and optimization to transform game-theoretical modeling and decision-making in transportation systems.
 My research interest focus on:
 - **AI-enabled analysis and management of urban transportation networks**
 - **Sustainable shared mobility modeling and policy**
 - **Human-autonomous vehicle interaction and regulation**

-I am honored to have received the Rackham Predoctoral Fellowship and a nomination for the College of Engineering's Towner Prize for Outstanding GSIs. **I am currently looking for an assistant professor position in transportation engineering and industrial engineering**.
+I am honored to receive the Rackham Predoctoral Fellowship and a nomination for the College of Engineering's Towner Prize for Outstanding GSIs. **I am currently looking for an assistant professor position in transportation engineering and industrial engineering**.